microbiome/course_2024_oulu/docs/04-material.md

 ## Online tutorial

-The course will utilize material from the online book [Orchestrating Microbiome Analysis with R/Bioconductor (OMA)](https://microbiome.github.io/OMA/), currently in its beta version.
+The course will utilize material from the [OMA](https://microbiome.github.io/OMA/) book, currently in its beta version.
 We encourage to familiarize with the content of the book and try some examples already before the course starts.

 ## Lecture slides